Elevation: 7,809 ft

-From the meadow, bushwhack NE up through a short section of dense forest (pines + aspens + deadfall) to reach a steep scrub/grass slope.
+From the meadow, bushwhack northeast up through a short section of dense forest (pines, aspens, and deadfall) to reach a steep scrub/grass slope.
 Scramble up the steep, but easy, slope to reach the ridge crest.
 Scamper briefly northward to reach the high point of Flatiron Mountain.
-No evidence of previous ascent.
+There was no evidence of previous ascent.
 The summit area is characterized by protruding talus “fins” and short scrub.
 When you descend back to the road, it is surprisingly difficult to find the meadow, due to a hidden gully amongst the thick forest.
-Just keep bashing your way W when you reach the forest and you’ll find the road.
+Just keep bashing your way west when you reach the forest and you’ll find the road.

 What is the true elevation of Flatiron Mountain?

-The USGS map shows the elevation of the South Summit (the high point) as 7,809 feet.
+The USGS map shows the elevation of the south summit (the high point) as 7,809 feet.
 However, there is no 7,800-foot contour on the USGS map (the highest contour line is 7,760 feet), so how can the summit be that high?
 Oh, but it gets more confusing.
 The ACTUAL HEIGHT of Flatiron Mountain is about 7,860 feet, far above the USGS contour lines and the USGS point estimate.
-My Casio Altimeter Watch (which I use endlessly during the summer climbing season) pegged the summit at 7,860 feet.
+My altimeter (which I use endlessly during the summer climbing season) pegged the summit at 7,860 feet.

 It was a calm, sunny morning and the climb took only 10 minutes or so.
 I calibrated the altimeter at the meadow, which is clearly shown at 7,580 feet on the USGS map.
-Consequently, I have 100% confidence that Mr. Altimeter is dead-on accurate with its measurement of this summit.
-Immediately after climbing Flatiron Mountain, I climbed nearby Trapper Peak and the same Casio Altimeter Watch came within 2 feet of the actual height of the summit of Trapper Peak (7,892 feet), so I know that the altimeter was working properly.
+Consequently, I have 100% confidence that the altimeter was dead-on accurate with its measurement of this summit.
+Immediately after climbing Flatiron Mountain, I climbed nearby Trapper Peak and the same altimeter came within two feet of the actual height of the summit of Trapper Peak (7,892 feet) so I know that the altimeter was working properly.